myles-parfeniuk/data_control/README.md

 <!-- ABOUT -->
 ## About

-DataControl is a C++ component written for esp-idf version 5.1, intended to simplify the management of data and actions associated with that data.
+DataControl is a C++ component written for esp-idf v5.0+, intended to simplify the management of data and actions associated with that data.

 **What does it do?**
 - Allows the creation of DataWrapper objects implemented as a template class, used to store data of any type.